 Images from Late at Tate Britain event: 2007 (Shows touch screen artwork in a plynth) Stanza Images from exhibition at Venice Biennale 2007.
 Shown at New Forest Pavilion, 52nd international Art Exhibition - la Biennale di Venezia.

-Exhibitions of Stanza touch screen interactives have taken place at the following selected venues:-
+Exhibitions of Stanza touch screen interactives and generative artworks have taken place at the following selected venues:-

 Venice Biennale 2007.
 Inner City and Biocity 52nd international Art Exhibition Thanks to Helen Sloan and Scan.

 Some images from "Active Interiors: 10 Years of Stanza's Interactive Art" exhbited at E.S.P.
 Media Lounge, Pacific Design Center, West Hollywood, Curated by David Mather.
 2004

 These are limited edition artworks.
 They are all individually numbered in each edition.

 For provenance, the sold copies have an individual number of the edition in the bottom of the main opening screen.
 This is a unique number.
 This number also matches the number and title on the signed cd rom.
 This work cannot be copied as it is the only one with a unique number and the same number on signed disk.
 A number of demo copies are available for viewing only.
 See above in Los Angles USA.
 Active Interiors: 10 Years of Stanza's Interactive Art E.S.P.
 Media Lounge, Pacific Design Center, West Hollywood USA.
 The first showing and sales of the touchscreen editions where supported, curated by David Mather in 2004.